 Tremont is a cool coffee shop.
 It’s cool in the fact that, when we walked up to the counter to order, it’s like we knew all of its staff already.
 They helped me to narrow down my order, no easy feat, and the vibe is hip without being pretentious.

 What to try: A coco NUTS Macchiato and one of its giant muffins.
 If you’re a classic coffee drinker, ask for a single origin coffee – it’s its specialty.

 Where We Stayed in Canton, Ohio

-Disclosure: I was graciously hosted by the folks at Visit Canton to give to the scoop on what makes it unique.
+Disclosure: I was graciously hosted by the folks at Visit Canton to give to the scoop on the awesomely fun things to do in Canton.
 All opinions are my own!